AfandiElomda/phase-4--new-frontend/README.md

 * Users is able to delete books

 # Challenges Faced
+ * Sorting out the blocked cors error in the frontend .i.e failed to fetch the deployed link
  * Displaying data on cart when clicking add to cart button
- * Solving images faced to display instead of a URL
+ * Displaying backend images instead of an image URl
  * Implementing adding total values in the cart that have been selected

 # Installation